What we do and who we are

 If a gambling operator which you use (or try to use) is located outside the UK or EEA and they submit your personal data to our matching service, we will let them know if you are, or were, self-excluded.
-We have in place standard contractual clauses approved by the European Commission to protect your personal data where we transfer it to gambling operators outside the EEA.
+We have in place standard contractual clauses to protect your personal data where we transfer it to gambling operators outside the UK or EEA.

-Some service providers acting on our behalf may transfer personal data to outside the UK or EEA.
-We have in place standard contractual clauses approved by the European Commission to protect your personal data where it is transferred to the USA or elsewhere outside the UK or EEA.
+Some service providers acting on our behalf may transfer personal data to the USA or elsewhere outside the UK or EEA.
+We have in place standard contractual clauses to protect your personal data where it is transferred outside the UK or EEA.

 How Long we Keep Your Personal Data